xpl/useless/README.md

 	/*	A complex request handler example, demonstrating some core features.

-		All execution is wrapped into so-called "supervised Promise chain", so you don't need to pass request context explicitly, it is always available as $http object in any promise callback related to request represented by that object.
+		All execution is wrapped into so-called "supervised Promise chain", so you don't need to pass the request context explicitly, it is always available as $http object in any promise callback related to request represented by that object.